sergeyhomyuk/style_typescript/README.md

 ### Classes

-  - Classes/Constructors should use UpperCamelCase (PascalCase).
+  - Classes/Constructors functions should use UpperCamelCase (PascalCase).
   - `Private` and `private static` members in classes should be denoted with the `private` keyword.
   - `Protected`  members in classes should be denoted with the `protected` keyword.
   - Use `public` instance members only when they are used by other parts of the application.
+  - Use lowerCamelCase for all fields, properties and methods names (Don't use "_"  as a prefix for private properties).

   ```typescript
   class Person {